Diablo, Washington: Hollywood

-The area where the Davis ranch was had been renamed from Cedar Bar to Hollywood, and there were at one point in the mid-1920s around 20 shacks were scattered throughout the Hollywood area, possibly built by the Davis family to rent out to employees before the condemnation of their land.
-In 1935 a building was donated for use as a school to teach 8 children.
-In 1946, due to a population bolstered by the construction of Ross Dam, a much larger school was built.
-The building still stands, converted into a dining hall, visitor center, and museum.
+The former location of the Davis ranch was renamed from Cedar Bar to Hollywood.
+In the mid-1920s, around 20 shacks were scattered throughout Hollywood; the Davis family may have built these to rent to employees before the condemnation of their land.
+In 1935, a building was donated for use as a school for eight children.
+A larger school was built in 1946, due to a population increase during the construction of Ross Dam.
+The building still stands, and has been converted into a dining hall, visitor center, and museum.

-Due to complaints from employees about the crude construction of the buildings, and lack of sewer or water connections, in 1938 City Light built 5 more houses, plus an apartment which could fit 10.
-By 1938 only 5 of those original shacks still stood.
-By 1952 it was decided that 36 new buildings were to be built.
-11 in Reflector Bar, and the rest in Hollywood.
-It was reasoned that the old buildings could be kept, and so 60 as originally planned was not required.
-Eventually all but one of the houses built in 1938 still stood.
+In response to complaints from employees about the crude construction of the buildings and the lack of sewer or water connections, City Light built five more houses and an apartment for ten people in 1938.
+By that time, only five of the original 1920s shacks still stood.
+In 1952, it was decided 36 new buildings were to be built—11 in Reflector Bar and the rest in Hollywood.
+The plan to build 60 new buildings was scaled down after it was determined the old buildings could be kept.
+Only one of the houses built in 1938 survived.

-The Diablo area has had floods recorded as far back as 1815, but after a particularly rough winter of flooding leading into 1950 City Light decided to fill in the lower areas of Hollywood, increasing the elevation 890 feet.
-This was done partially to alleviate flood damage, but also in preparation for the new Gorge Dam being built downstream.
-It was at this point that all the original 1920s shacks were demolished to make way for redevelopment.
-The redevelopment and regrading of the Hollywood area that took place in the 1950s is widely what still stands today.
-Railroad tracks were removed, the rail bridge was paved over, roads were regraded and repaved, 28 new houses were built, the sewer and water systems were updated, sidewalks were installed, as well as street lights.
+The Diablo area has a history of flooding dating to at least 1815, and after a particularly difficult winter of floods leading into 1950, City Light raised the lower areas of Hollywood to an elevation of 890 feet.
+This was done to alleviate flood damage and to prepare for the new Gorge Dam being built downstream.
+Also at this time, the original 1920s shacks were demolished to make way for redevelopment.
+The redevelopment and regrading of the Hollywood area in the 1950s created much of the modern-day neighborhood.
+During redevelopment work, railroad tracks were removed, rail bridges were paved over, roads were regraded and repaved, 28 new houses were built, sewer and water systems were updated, and sidewalks and street lights were installed.